MBoemo/DNAscent/docs/source/detect.rst

    992459  0.056535        0.041545

-Note that as of v3.1.2, the reference 6mer corresponding to genomic position (formerly in a fourth column) has been removed.
-We anticipate that this was useful to only a small fraction of users, but was increasing the output file size for all users.
 Users may instead observe a "*" character in the fourth column; these characters mark indel sites for ``forkSense`` in order to avoid stalled fork false positives caused by indels in the genomic alignment.